maxpopper/Music_Map_Dashboard/README.md

 - EXO

 ## Collection
-Here is a brief review of our Data Collection Process from collection the data to overall visualization map.
+Here is a brief review of our Data Collection Process from the collection of the data to the overall visualization map.

 <img src="https://github.com/maxpopper/Music_Map_Dashboard/blob/main/Project%203/images/Data%20Collection%20Process.png"  style="width:700px"> <hr>

 ## Credits
-The research support to make this challenge succesful comes from edX Tutors, Chat Gpt, AskBCS, Teachers, TA, Google, [Youtube link](https://www.youtube.com/watch?v=SwSbnmqk3zY) Max Popper, David Castano, Kimani Phillips
+The research support to make this challenge successful comes from edX Tutors, Chat Gpt, AskBCS, Teachers, TA, Google, [Youtube link](https://www.youtube.com/watch?v=SwSbnmqk3zY) Max Popper, David Castano, Kimani Phillips

 ## Ethical
-This project is created based on public artist information that any person could get access from youtube.com. we as a creators are managing the data with ethical maner not exposing any extra information that a normal person could get access to.
+This project is created based on public artist information that any person could get access to from youtube.com. we as creators are ethically managing the data not exposing any extra information that a normal person could get access to.

 ## Contact
-If there are any questions of concerns, we can be reached at:
+If there are any questions or concerns, we can be reached at:

 > David Castano
 - [Github: Davidcastanoe](https://github.com/Davidcastanoe)